-3.5 Multi-Stream File Transfers with TCP
+4.5 Multi-Stream File Transfers with TCP

-Moving a data set between two sites using multiple TCP sessions provides significantly higher aggregate average throughput than transporting the same data set over a single TCP session, the difference being proportional to the square of the number of TCP sessions employed.
-This is the outcome of a quantitative analysis using three simplifying assumptions:
+Moving a data set between two sites using multiple TCP sessions provides significantly higher aggregate average throughput than transporting the same data set over a single TCP session, the

 - 1. the sender always has data ready to send - 2. the costs of striping and collating the data back are not considered - 3. the end-systems have unlimited local I/O capabilities.